ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

 >
 > If you like my advocacy, my point-of-view, my writing, my travel, my talks, and my work with organizations such as [Blockchain Commons](https://www.BlockchainCommons.com), [Rebooting the Web of Trust](https://www.WebOfTrust.info) and the [W3C Credentials CG](https://w3c-ccg.github.io), I invite you to sponsor me by becoming a monthly patron on my [GitHub Sponsor Page](https://github.com/sponsors/ChristopherA) for as little as $5 a month, as they are matching the first $5,000!
 >
-> Alternatively can also support my efforts by sponsoring [Blockchain Commons](https://www.BlockchainCommons.com) and our vision of the open web via a monthly [GitHub Sponsorship](https://github.com/sponsors/BlockchainCommons) or with Bitcoin via our [Bitcoin](https://btcpay.blockchaincommons.com)contribution page.
+> Alternatively can also support my efforts by sponsoring [Blockchain Commons](https://www.BlockchainCommons.com) and our vision of the open web via a monthly [GitHub Sponsorship](https://github.com/sponsors/BlockchainCommons) or with Bitcoin via our [Bitcoin](https://btcpay.blockchaincommons.com) contribution page.
 >
 > But please don’t think of this as a transaction.
 It’s an opportunity to advance the open web, digital civil liberties and human rights together.
 You get to plug into my various projects, and hopefully will find a way to actively contribute to the digital commons yourself.
 Let’s collaborate!
 >